DataBiosphere/toil/docs/installation.rst

 .. _docker-quay-note:
 .. topic:: Installing Docker with Quay

    `Docker`_ is needed for some of the tests.
 Follow the appopriate installation instructions for your system on their website to get started.

    When running ``make test`` you may still get the following error

    ::

-       Please set docker_registry, e.g. to quay.io/USER.
+       Please set TOIL_DOCKER_REGISTRY, e.g. to quay.io/USER.

    To solve, make an account with `Quay`_ and specify it like so:

    ::

-       docker_registry=quay.io/USER make test
+       TOIL_DOCKER_REGISTRY=quay.io/USER make test

    where ``USER`` is your Quay username.